Evidence of Russian crimes mounts as war in Ukraine drags on

 "Not a single local person has suffered from any violent action," he said, calling the photos and video of bodies in the streets "a crude forgery" staged by the Ukrainians.

-Such statements have been easily rebutted by Ukrainian and international authorities, human rights groups and journalists who have meticulously documented Russian barbarity since the Kremlin ordered the unprovoked invasion in February.
+Such statements are easily rebutted by Ukrainian and international authorities, human rights groups and journalists who documented Russian barbarity since the Kremlin ordered the unprovoked invasion in February.

+Part of that effort, the AP and Frontline database called War Crimes Watch Ukraine, offers a contemporaneous catalog of the horrors of war.

 An AP investigation revealed that Russia's bombing of a theater in Mariupol, which was being used as a civilian shelter, likely killed more than 600 people.
 Another showed that in the first 30 days after the invasion, Russian forces struck and damaged 34 medical facilities, suggesting a pattern and intent.